 Students participating in MECOP can register for and receive credit for their time away from campus.
 BA 410 Internship credit can be used as elective credits that will count toward your 180 total credits needed to graduate.
-BA 410 credit cannot be used to satisfy any requirements for a major in the College of Business.
-If you do not need any additional credits as part of your academic program, there is no need to sign up for BA 410 credit.
-If you are not sure whether or not you need elective credits, make an appointment to see your Advisor.
+BA 410 credit can also be used to satisfy internship requirements for a major in the College of Business.
+If you do not need any additional credits as part of your academic program, you will register for BA 004, a no cost and no credit transcript visible internship course.
+If you are not sure whether or not you need internship elective credits, make an appointment to see your Advisor.

 How to enroll for and claim internship credits for MECOP:

-You will need to complete a BA 410 Learning Agreement to register and get credit for your internship.
-Learning agreements must be completed before registering for BA 410 and before starting the internship.
+You will need to complete a COB MECOP Internship Request Form to register and get credit for your internship.
+Internship request forms must be completed before registering for a COB internship course, BA 410 or BA 004, and before starting the internship.
 The form will ask for the following information:

-Successfully completing a 40 hour a week/6 month MECOP internship is considered equivalent to 12 credits.
+Credits: Successfully completing a 40 hour a week/6 month MECOP internship is considered equivalent to 12 credits.
 The maximum number of BA 410 credits that can be counted toward your degree is 16.
 If you take 12 credits of BA 410 on your first six-month internship, you will have only 4 credits available for your second.
 You must plan accordingly.
 The BA 410 form will ask you to fill in the credit amount.
-Please refer to the table below.
+If you are planning to register for BA 004, the equivalent number of hours and credits needs to be completed on the form as well.
+Please refer to the table below: